 This is effective for all eating disorders.
 It helps identify underlying issues, which helps understand the causes of the disorder.
 Moreover, it helps establish healthy eating patterns and coping mechanisms.

 It is also used to deal with the psychological side effects of eating disorders, such as depression, anxiety, and low self-esteem.
 Commonly used therapeutic interventions include CBT, behavioral therapy, and family therapy.

 Medication can be used for treating the side effects of eating disorders.
 For instance, anti-depressants can be prescribed to fight off depression and increase serotonin levels.

 Nutritional counseling helps the patient in learning about healthy eating habits.
 It helps you recognize signs of hunger and satiation.
 Furthermore, following a healthy diet plan helps you maintain body weight and overcome any deficiencies caused by the disorder.

-This option is often required for severe cases where the patient needs intensive treatment and care.
+This option is often required for severe cases requiring intensive treatment and care.
 However, it is not very common.

 Eating disorders are mental health conditions that involve disturbed eating behaviors.
-Moreover, these disorders can have a negative impact on a person’s mental and physical health.
+Moreover, these disorders can hurt a person’s mental and physical health.
 Therefore, they require effective and immediate treatment as they can worsen if left untreated.

 Erin is the mother of identical twin girls and their slightly older brother.
 She is a domestic engineer, and previously had a career leading customer service teams for a major HVAC company.
 Cleaning without harsh chemicals, and cooking easy and usually healthy meals are part of Erin's daily life.
 She volunteers with youth leaders, and genuinely wants to help others win.
 Erin has a degree in Communications, with a focus on Broadcast Journalism.